 To make people aware of your existence, you need to create fun, useful and engaging content.
 Research shows that people are spending a lot of their time online, and it’s estimated that one-fifth of it is spent consuming content.
 The truth is that great content can help you engage, motivate, and inspire your audience without making them feel like you’re selling to them.

 In case you need a little more convincing, Demand Metric’s research should change the way you look at content creation as a whole.
 The company found that:

 Not only do consumers strongly value great content, they’re starting to expect it as the status quo.
-Frankly, I find it weird to stumble across a company that doesn’t have some sort of content strategy, even if it’s not a comprehensive content marketing plan.

-Content creation can also include videos, case studies, research papers, custom graphics and infographics, podcasts, webinars, and online courses.
+Content creation can also include videos, case studies, research papers, infographics, podcasts, webinars, and online courses.
 And once you spend the time developing all of it, promote and distribute it whenever you find a place where it naturally fits.
 (Spamming out anything, including your content, is always a bad idea.)